The seasons they are a-changin'

 O Captain, my captain --- Nancy Neal Norris

 It is with most sincere condolences to the Norris family that we announce the graceful passing of Nancy Neal Norris.
 As in her life, she left Beulah Tuesday early morning with an independent, steady spirit.
 Nan held many titles in the club - Commodore, Assistant Treasurer, Judges Representative to the Sailing Committee, PRO for innumerable regattas - but she was regarded as the matriarch of our fine organization.
 No one epitomized the energy, dedication or love of the Lake Beulah Yacht Club in the same manner as NNN.
-She will be honored in a private, small gathering in September.
+She was honored in a private, small gathering in September.
+The photo above shows her seven grandsons in a 21 gun salute..

 C WYA Complete - Cookies take the cake